Delia Hill in 1902

 Delia had a piano and all the girls learned to play.
 An early tune was "Chop Sticks."

 Delia’s brother Jack lived with them for several years.
-Jack taught Sallie and Esker to dip snuff.
-A habit they enjoyed all their lives.
-Delia’s brother Millard took in his baby brother Tonie who was only two when his ma died.
-Later another brother Preston took in Ressie (Resley).
+Jack taught Sallie and Esker to dip snuff, a habit they enjoyed all their lives.
+Delia’s brother Millard took in his baby brother Tonie, who was only two when his ma died.
+Later, another brother Preston took in Ressie (Resley).

-Later Red Bailey, Radford's brother moved in with them.
+Later, Red Bailey, Radford's brother, moved in with them.
 He helped with the farming.

-Esker, Annie and Sallie all helped with the plowing.
-Ole Bessie, a black horse with a white star was a favorite.
+Esker, Annie, and Sallie all helped with the plowing.
+Ole Bessie, a black horse with a white star, was a favorite.
 Sometimes Esker plowed with a mule named Minnie and Annie plowed with a black mule named Maude.
 Maude was the best mule to use when breaking new land.
 Delia put all the girls in overalls for farm work.
 The children were often accompanied by a friendly yard dog.

 Sallie recalled sitting in the foot of the buggy when Delia and Radford drove to town.
 A mule pulled the buggy but once became afraid and almost ran away, a real scare for young Sallie.
 A favorite place to shop was Walter Bailey’s Store.
 This was one mile south of Highway 42 on Beulahtown Road.

-When Fred died Delia inherited some land along with her other siblings.
+When Fred died, Delia inherited some land along with her other siblings.
 Children of Fred and Arnettie were placed in a Masonic Orphanage in Raleigh.
 Radford Bailey went with Millard, Delia’s brother, to get Arthur out.
 He stayed with Millard and Zilphia, working on the farm for room and board.
 Arthur was glad to be out of the orphanage.

-In 1929, Rumors were rampant concerning banks.
+In 1929, rumors were rampant concerning banks.
 Radford and Delia were one of a minority of folks in the neighborhood putting money in a bank.
 Radford drove his late Model T. Ford to town to get his money out of the bank.
 The bank was closed; many people were standing outside the locked bank doors.
 All their savings were gone.
 It was time to start over.

 Radford and Delia took the children to Stancil's Chapel Freewill Baptist Church.
 Annie and Sallie joined this church.
 Esker and Rector joined Oak Grove Presbyterian Church.
-Sudie, Lois and Rector later joined the Union Chapel Freewill Baptist Church.
+Sudie, Lois, and Rector later joined the Union Chapel Freewill Baptist Church.
 Archer met with two members of Mt.
 Zion Free Will Baptist Church and made a profession of faith.

-Some of the children went to the one room Oak Grove School House.
+Some of the children went to the one-room Oak Grove School House.
 Miss Mary Edwards was the teacher.
-It was heated with a pot belly stove.
+It was heated with a potbelly stove.
 It was necessary to cross Bull Branch to get to school.
 Someone put a log across the branch so they could cross without getting their feet wet.
-Annie, Esker, Sallie and Rector all walked to school.
-Once, the wooden shingles caught fire burning down the school.
+Annie, Esker, Sallie, and Rector all walked to school.
+Once, the wooden shingles caught fire, burning down the school.
 The children completed the school year at Oak Grove Presbyterian Church.
-Later Sudie rode the bus to the Stancil's Chapel School.
+Later, Sudie rode the bus to the Stancil's Chapel School.

-Radford had a stroke in the mid 1930s.
+Radford had a stroke in the mid-1930s.
 He was still able to direct the farming and the older children.
 Rector, Sudie, Archie, and Bill worked even harder.
 Esker learned to drive at an early age and drove him about.

-About this time Delia had to deal with arthritis.
+About this time, Delia had to deal with arthritis.
 She came down with the crippling kind.
 There was no help for her.
 She struggled to carry on, looking after her large family.
 It was a blessing that Red lived with them and helped farm.

 Radford died on June 30, 1935.
-His funeral was at home, with the traditional all night Wake the night before the burial.
+His funeral was at home, with the traditional all-night Wake the night before the burial.
 Radford was buried in the Bailey Family Cemetery.
-At the burial, two year old Fletcher cried out to his Ma, "Mommy, don't let them put dirt on Pa like that."
+At the burial, two-year-old Fletcher cried out to his Ma, "Mommy, don't let them put dirt on Pa like that."

 Delia decided to move her church membership to Mt.
 Zion Missionary Baptist Church.
 She continued to farm with her children’s help.

-Delia never learned to drive, but decided to buy a car.
-Delia contacted her brother Jack, who was selling cars and bought a 1934 Chevy when Archer needed a car.
+Delia never learned to drive but decided to buy a car.
+Delia contacted her brother Jack, who was selling cars, and bought a 1934 Chevy when Archer needed a car.

 Delia’s birthday was a time of celebration.
 The family gathered at her house.
 Chicken pastry was a mainstay.
 Ronia was selected to make it because her pastry was the best.
 She made it in Delia’s kitchen.
-Delia’s favorite foods were sweet potatoes, sausage and cracklings.
+Delia’s favorite foods were sweet potatoes, sausage, and cracklings.

-Later Delia had a hired hand, John Ellis and a tenant farmer, Mr. Knight.
+Later, Delia had a hired hand, John Ellis, and a tenant farmer, Mr. Knight.
 John’s home was a campsite in the woods.

 Wade and Sallie farmed one acre of tobacco for her in 1937.

 Delia stopped farming in 1946.
 When Archer married Pauline in 1946, they moved into the tenant house.
-As Delia’s arthritis limited her mobility, either one of Delia’s children or daughter-in-laws stayed with her a week at the time.
+As Delia’s arthritis limited her mobility, either one of Delia’s children or daughters-in-law stayed with her a week at a time.
 After Delia suffered a stroke, she moved in with Sudie and Clovis.
 Delia spent most of her last years in a wheelchair.
 Sudie was very good to her mother and sometimes comforted her by sleeping with her.

 Delia died at home on Sept.
 10, 1969.
 Her funeral was on Friday, Sept.
 12, 1969, at Mt.
 Zion Free Will Baptist Church.
 Rev. Braxton Creech and Rev. Royster Martin preached her funeral.

 Delia was buried in the Bailey Cemetery next to her beloved Radford.
 A new double headstone was ordered with their pictures on it.
-Unfortunately the date of Radford’s birth was off by two years.
+Unfortunately, the date of Radford’s birth was off by two years.
 It should have been Feb.
 24, 1886.
 A correction was never made.

-Contact Us
+www.stancilreunion.com Contact Us |